jbangdev/jbang-vscode/README.md

 - [vscode-java](https://marketplace.visualstudio.com/items?itemName=redhat.java) is installed.

 **Outstanding issues**:
-- JBang validation errors are not propagated by Eclipse jdt.ls, so you will miss dependency errors (eg. //DEPS wrong:dep:version).
-See ~~[eclipse.jdt.ls#2154](https://github.com/eclipse/eclipse.jdt.ls/issues/2154)~~.
-This is fixed in the **pre-release** of vscode-java.
 - The Java Runtime for current file is not displayed in the status bar.
 See [vscode-java#2552](https://github.com/redhat-developer/vscode-java/issues/2552)
 - The JBang Classpath container is not shown in the Java Projects view (contributed by [Project Manager for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency)).
 See [vscode-java-dependency#654](https://github.com/microsoft/vscode-java-dependency/issues/654).